U.S. Customs and Border Protection Declaration Form 6059B - Instructions

 Declare all articles on this form.
 For gifts, please indicate the retail value.
 Use the reverse side of this form if additional space is needed to list the items you will declare.

-The U.S. Customs officer will determine duty.
+The U.S. Customs and Border Protection officer will determine duty.
 Duty will be assessed at the current rate on the first $1,000 above the exemption.

 - Read the notice on the reverse side of the form.